 Like most states in the New England region, Vermont provides teachers with a higher average salary than the national average income.
 Given that the cost of living in this state is on the higher end, teachers can discover ways to make more money in order to keep up with Vermont’s expensive lifestyle.

 Average teacher pay: $62,260

 Teachers in Delaware can live a comfortable life with the salary they earn in this state.
-Although being an educator is not an entry-level job, they still make significantly more a year than these low-paying entry-level jobs.
+However, despite their considerable income, educators might not make more than the highest-paying entry-level jobs.